omry/omegaconf/docs/source/grammar.rst

 Element types
 ^^^^^^^^^^^^^

-There are four main types of elements:
+As seen in the ``sequence`` rule above, each resolver argument is parsed by an ``element`` rule, which currently supports four main types of arguments:

     .. code-block:: antlr